IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The ``authenticationproviderrow`` database table controls which "authentication providers" are available within Dataverse.
 Out of the box, a single row with an id of "builtin" will be present.
 For each user in Dataverse, the ``authenticateduserlookup`` table will have a value under ``authenticationproviderid`` that matches this id.
 For example, the default "dataverseAdmin" user will have the value "builtin" under  ``authenticationproviderid``.
 Why is this important?
 Users are tied to a specific authentication provider but conversion mechanisms are available to switch a user from one authentication provider to the other.
 As explained in the :doc:`/user/account` section of the User Guide, a graphical workflow is provided for end users to convert from the "builtin" authentication provider to a remote provider.
 Conversion from a remote authentication provider to the builtin provider can be performed by a sysadmin with access to the "admin" API.
 See the :doc:`/api/native-api` section of the API Guide for how to list users and authentication providers as JSON.

 Adding and enabling a second authentication provider (:ref:`native-api-add-auth-provider` and :ref:`api-toggle-auth-provider`) will result in the Log In page showing additional providers for your users to choose from.
 By default, the Log In page will show the "builtin" provider, but you can adjust this via the :ref:`conf-default-auth-provider` configuration option.
 Further customization can be achieved by setting :ref:`conf-allow-signup` to "false", thus preventing users from creating local accounts via the web interface.
-Please note that local accounts can also be created via API, and the way to prevent this is to block the ``builtin-users`` endpoint (:ref:`conf-blocked-api-endpoints`) or scramble (or remove) the ``BuiltinUsers.KEY`` database setting (:ref:`conf-built-in-users-key`) per the :doc:`config` section.
+Please note that local accounts can also be created via API, and the way to prevent this is to block the ``builtin-users`` endpoint (:ref:`:BlockedApiEndpoints`) or scramble (or remove) the ``BuiltinUsers.KEY`` database setting (:ref:`BuiltinUsers.KEY`).

 To configure Shibboleth see the :doc:`shibboleth` section and to configure OAuth see the :doc:`oauth2` section.